 11. What should I eat after a workout?

-Again, before you worry about post-workout nutrition you should be maintaining a strict Zone-Paleo diet and training regularly.
-I get the feeling that many people think they can find the magic bullet here, and somehow by drinking the perfect blended concoction of unicorn tongue and Cinnamon Toast Crunch right after a WOD they can ignore nutrition the other 23 hours of the day that comprise most of your results.
+I get the feeling that many people think they can find the magic bullet here, and somehow by drinking the perfect blended concoction of unicorn tongue and Cinnamon Toast Crunch right after a workout they can ignore nutrition the other 23 hours of the day.
 Just like in most of life, results aren’t achieved through one masterfully planned and incredibly executed event, but rather through an endless string of small but intelligent decisions all day, every day.
-However, if you are ready to investigate post-workout nutrition to improve your results, then read on.

 The objective of post-workout nutrition is to optimize recovery by replenishing glycogen stores and providing protein to begin tissue repair.
-In theory, this improves the results of your next WOD, decreases hunger throughout your day, and improves body composition.
-However, despite all the possible benefits, implementation is quite varied among different athletes.
-The common trend seems to be
+This improves the results of your next workout, decreases hunger throughout your day, and improves body composition.
+The two things you absolutely need after your workout are

 Much like pre-workout nutrition, take these guidelines, experiment, and find what works for you.
 And remember that post-workout meals are crossing the t’s and dotting the i’s on an already solid nutrition plan.
 They aren’t the focus of a solid nutrition plan.